Why, according to John Locke, should one abandon the freedom of nature to join civil society, and what does he constitute as a legitimate government?

 Locke also argued that the natural state of human beings is one of cooperation and virtue.
 However, he understood that this cannot happen when there is no society that patriots unite to serve.
 The violence and wickedness of anarchy stem from a collective refusal or inability to impose standards on each other, and thus most men are in it for themselves because the average one will not worry about what is ethical when he must survive amongst other wicked men.
 Virtue is a privilege for the enactor’s neighbor, but in a state of nature there is a much greater risk of exploitation since incentives for trustworthiness are scarce.
 What then, must a good government do to ensure trustworthiness amongst the citizenry?
 It must make it painful and regrettable for one to harm the civil society.
 Prison sentences should never be about rehabilitation, as there are separate institutions for that process, but instead revenge for the woeful criminal and to isolate him from law-abiding citizens, so as long as his crimes have inflicted grievous damage to the republic wherein he will never be trusted again.
 The fear of retribution for evil should be so great, that a woman or child would be able to say about any man, “he will not harm me because there is no good reason to do so.”
 This is not an advocation for a regime that has eyes and ears on every citizen, but a recognition that the greatest tyrannies come from men who are ungoverned.
 Crimes such as theft or murder are not better or worse when they are committed by ordinary citizens instead of public servants.
 However, they are much more common and unchecked than the latter, provided that the government is a constitutional republic.

-All things considered, legitimate governments derive their power from the sovereignty of the governed, so that inalienable rights to life, liberty, and property are not arbitrarily violated.
-There are no rights that can be guaranteed because too many people are capable of violating their neighbors, thus the purpose of government is to minimize and prevent violations for the sake of a good society.
+All good governments should receive consent from the governed, in order to prevent violations of their inalienable rights to life, liberty, and property.
+There are no rights that can be guaranteed because too many people are capable of violating their neighbors–the purpose of government is rather to minimize and prevent violations for the sake of a good society.
 Rights do not come from governments, yet governments still have a responsibility to protect and recognize them.
-The ultimate tradeoff of government is that some individuals will lose their rights because they will fail to respect the laws and obligations of citizenship, and so the social contract of civilization must be upheld by a virtuous citizenry.
+The big tradeoff of government is that some individuals will lose their rights because they will fail to respect the laws and obligations of citizenship.
+And so the social contract must be upheld by a virtuous citizenry.
 Otherwise, the moral and legal framework for peace, harmony, and justice will inevitably crumble as each man lives not by the laws of a nation, but by the rules of nature.